dacodekid/dacodekid.com/content/gist/business-analysis/glossary.md

 ### Charter

 A Charter is a formal document that officially authorizes the existence of a project and provides the project manager with the authority to apply organizational resources to project activities.
-In business analysis, the charter often includes a high-level project description, business case, key stakeholders, objectives, and constraints.
+In business analysis, the charter often ==includes a high-level project description, business case, key stakeholders, objectives, and constraints.==

 ### Collaborative Games

 Collaborative Games are activities designed to engage stakeholders in a fun, interactive manner to achieve specific objectives like problem-solving, requirements elicitation, or decision-making.
-Examples include "Buy a Feature," "Product Box," or "User Story Mapping."
+Examples include "[Buy a Feature](#buy-a-feature)," "[Product Box](#product-box)," or "[User Story Mapping](#user-story-mapping)".
 They are effective tools for gaining stakeholder engagement and facilitating communication.

 ### Communication Plan